Novel Algorithms for Efficient Mining of Connected Induced Subgraphs of a Given Cardinality: Discussions

-In this paper, we have presented a bottom-up algorithm and a top-down algorithm for enumerating connected induced subgraphs with order $k$.
-The bottom-up algorithm is beneficial for instances with small $k$, and the top-down is more efficient for instances with large $k$.
-A sandwich approach that combines the advantage of the two approaches may be of interest in the future work.
 In \cite{7}, the authors proved the delay of $Simple$ by introducing a new pruning rule.
 The pruning rule can avoid unnecessary recursions, and it is essential to prove the delay of $Simple$.
 In this paper, we only presented the running time of $TopDown$.
-Our work will continue to find such pruning rule and finally provide the delay of $TopDown$.
-Uehara has given an upper bound of $n\cdot\frac{(e\Delta)^{k}}{(\Delta-1)k}$ on the number of connected induced subgraphs of order $k$ \cite{6}.
-Bollob\'{a}s has also presented another upper bound of $(e(\Delta-1))^{(k-1)}$ on the number of connected induced subgraphs of order $k$ containing some vertex $v$\cite{13}.
-With this bound, Komusiewicz further shown that the overall number of connected induced subgraphs of $k$ is $(e(\Delta-1))^{(k-1)}\cdot(n/k)$ \cite{7}.
-The aforementioned bounds on the number of connected induced subgraphs of order $k$ are all monotonically increasing with $k$.
-However, we can observe that the number of connected induced subgraphs of large order $k$ (e.g., $k$ is close to $n$) may be decreased with the increase of $k$.
-Thus, it would be interesting to provide an bound that is better in line with actual trends.
+Our work will continue to find such a pruning rule and finally provide the delay of $TopDown$.
+Uehara has given an upper bound of $n\cdot\frac{(e\Delta)^{k}}{(\Delta-1)k}$ on the number of connected induced subgraphs of cardinality $k$ \cite{6}.
+Bollob\'{a}s has also presented another upper bound of $(e(\Delta-1))^{(k-1)}$ on the number of connected induced subgraphs of cardinality $k$ containing some vertex $v$\cite{15}.
+With this bound, Komusiewicz further showed that the overall number of connected induced subgraphs of $k$ is $(e(\Delta-1))^{(k-1)}\cdot(n/k)$ \cite{7,16}.
+The aforementioned bounds on the number of connected induced subgraphs of cardinality $k$ are all monotonically increasing with $k$.
+However, we can observe that the number of connected induced subgraphs of large cardinality $k$ (e.g., $k$ is close to $n$) may be decreased with the increase of $k$.
+Thus, it would be interesting to provide a bound that is better in line with actual trends.